The Schelling Segregation Model

 SSM Demo Source Code and Implementation Info [top]

-IMPLEMENTATION: I wrote this windows application in C# using Microsoft's Visual Studio .Net.
-I chose .Net because it allows for quick development of a GUI based windows application, and I used C# so that less code will have to be changed to port the windows application to an internet-based web application.
-(Coming soon, hopefully.)
+I wrote this windows application in C# using Microsoft's Visual Studio .Net.
+I chose .Net because it allows for quick development of a GUI based windows application, and I used C# so that less code would have to be changed if anyone wished to port the windows application to an internet-based web application.

 You can download all the files necessary to load the application in a .Net IDE here.
 A synopsis of all the classes, variables, methods, etc. (automatically created with Visual Studio .Net) can be viewed by clicking here.